LISTEN TO MY LATEST PODCAST EPISODE

 Causes of seam slippage: using loosely woven fabrics, mixing fabrics with differing properties, inadequate seam allowances, improper stitching techniques

-Pro Tip: When you’re working with delicate fabrics like silk, satin, and chiffon, it’s crucial to be extra careful about this sneaky defect.
+Pro Tip: When you’re working with delicate fabrics like silk, satin, and chiffon, it’s crucial to be extra careful about a seam slippage defect.
 In extreme cases, if changing the construction technique doesn’t do the trick, it might be worth considering switching to a different fabric altogether.

 Open seam

-Open seams refer to stitches that break open, leaving gaps in the seam line and compromising the garment’s durability.
+Open seams refer to stitches that break open, leaving gaps in the seam line.

 Causes of open seam: weak stitching, insufficient seam allowances, using unsuitable thread